“Woman with a Pearl Necklace in a Loge” by Mary Cassatt

 Cassatt and Degas worked most closely together when Cassatt was developing her printmaking technique.
 Degas owned a small printing press, and she worked at his studio using his tools and press.
 However, in 1880, Degas abruptly withdrew from the prints journal they had been jointly collaborating on, and without his support, the project folded.
 Cassatt never again worked with Degas again as closely as she had over the prints journal and she ceased executing her theatre scenes at that time.

 Mary Stevenson Cassatt (1844 – 1926) was an American painter and printmaker.
 She was born in Pennsylvania but lived much of her adult life in France, where she first befriended Edgar Degas and later exhibited among the Impressionists.
 Cassatt often created images of the social and private lives of women, with particular emphasis on the intimate bonds between mothers and children.

-Cassatt enjoyed the wave of feminism that occurred in the mid-1800s, allowing relatively more accessible educational opportunities and she became an outspoken advocate for women’s equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.
+Cassatt enjoyed the wave of feminism that occurred in the mid-1800s.
+She has relatively more accessible educational opportunities.
+Cassatt became an outspoken advocate for women’s equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.
 As a successful, highly trained woman artist who never married, she portrayed women and mothers with dignity and the suggestion of a more in-depth, meaningful inner life.
 Cassatt objected to being stereotyped as a “woman artist” and actively supported women’s suffrage.

 Mary Cassatt Insights

 - In 1966, one of Cassatt’s painting appeared on a US postage stamp.

 - Cassatt enjoyed the wave of feminism that occurred in the 1840s, allowing her to access educational institutions at newly coed colleges and universities.